40843245/PHP/basics/array/array.md

         $array= [1,2,3];
         [$x,$y,$z]=$array;
+### Unpacking one array into many elements with spread operator (...)
+It is allowed to unpacking one array into many elements with spread operator (...).

+However, prior to PHP 8.1.0, it does NOT support to unpack an array which has a string key.

+For more details, see Example 20.

 ## Swapping
 It is possible to swap two variables with packing and unpacking.
 It just hold one statement.